Stark16/video_to_report/README.md

 This command will build the container image (if not already built), create and start the service container, exposing the app at `http://localhost:8000`.

 > **⚠️ Disclaimer:** The initial build process may take significant time (10-30 minutes) depending on your internet connection (for downloading model weights and base images) and your system specifications.
+If it is taking too long follow these install instructions.

 ### Accessing the API